Daveiano/weewx-wdc-interceptor-docker/readme.md

 ### backup.sh

 Saves a backup of a named volume to the desired location.
 This can be run via cron to backup the SQLite DB.
 The backup file has a date suffix.
+Optionaly you can add a third paramter with the Cloudfront Distribution ID to trigger an Invalidation.

-Usage: `./admin_scripts/backup.sh <VOLUME> <OUTPUT_DIRECTORY>`
+Usage: `./admin_scripts/backup.sh <VOLUME> <OUTPUT_DIRECTORY> <OPTIONAL CF DISTRIBUTION ID>`

 Example: `"./admin_scripts/backup.sh weewx-db ./exports"`

 ### sync-s3.sh

 Sync the generated html reports to a S3 bucket for web hosting.
+This needs the [aws cli](LINK) installed and configured.

-The volume path for a named volume should normaly be something like `/var/lib/docker/volumes/weewx-db/_data`.
+The volume path for a named volume should normaly be something like `/var/lib/docker/volumes/weewx-html/_data`.

 Usage: `./admin_scripts/sync-s3.sh <LOCAL FILE PATH> <S3 BUCKET AND PATH>`

-Example: `"./admin_scripts/sync-s3.sh /var/lib/docker/volumes/weewx-db/_data weewx_web/"`
+Example: `"./admin_scripts/sync-s3.sh /var/lib/docker/volumes/weewx-html/_data weewx_web/"`

 ## Credits and further reading